 My formal training for the Comrades Marathon started back in January.
 I ran my fastest full marathon at the Chennai Marathon and used that as a qualifier at the Comrades Marathon.

-Coach Kay has groomed me as a marathoner to this level.
+Coach Kay has groomed me as a marathoner to this level in the last 3 years.
 He had rolled out a training plan focusing on several aspects of my physical and mental training needs.
+His regular coaching also included the marathon fuelling and hydration strategies.
 There were regular long runs scheduled on the mountains after January.

 - Self-supported run of 50 k at Yelagiri in February